Proximal Galerkin: A structure-preserving finite element method for pointwise bound constraints: Contributions and related work

 \section{Contributions and related work}

-The latent variable proximal Galerkin finite element method is as much a finite element method as it is an optimization algorithm.
-With this is mind, it is important to distinguish proximal Galerkin from the extensive collection of other numerical methods for bound-constrained variational problems.
-In turn, we choose to survey the optimization literature as well as the numerical PDE literature.
+Numerical methods for pointwise bound constraints have been a topic of investigation for decades.
+With this is mind, it is important to distinguish proximal Galerkin from the many other numerical methods for bound-constrained variational problems developed over this time frame.
+Moreover, proximal Galerkin is as much a finite element method as it is an optimization algorithm.
+In turn, we choose to survey the optimization literature as well as the numerical PDE literature in \Cref{sub:bound_constrained_optimization,sub:bound_constrained_finite_element_methods}, respectively.
 The main contributions of this work are highlighted and itemized in~\Cref{sub:contributions}.
+We encourage readers to move directly to the latter subsection if are they not interested in the historical context of the method.